 The Alabama Community Transition Medicaid Waiver is a statewide program that is administered by the Alabama Department of Senior Services (ADSS).

-Applicants must be residents of Alabama who are designated as disabled by the Social Security Administration OR be 65 years of age or older.
-All applicants must require a nursing facility level of care and currently be residing in a nursing home or another institutional setting, such as a hospital, for a minimum of 90 days.
-One exception, as mentioned above, is made for individuals who are receiving services via an Alabama HCBS Medicaid Waiver and are at risk of being placed in a nursing facility without ACT services.
+Applicants must be residents of Alabama who require a nursing facility level of care.
+They must currently reside in a nursing home or another institutional setting, such as a hospital.
+One exception to the nursing home resident rule, as mentioned above, is made for individuals who are receiving services via an Alabama HCBS Medicaid Waiver and are at risk of being placed in a nursing facility if they do not receive ACT services.

-However, there is a minimum monthly maintenance needs allowance (MMMNA) in place for community spouses who have little to no monthly income of their own.
-The MMMNA permits applicant spouses to transfer as much as $2,155 (in 2021) in monthly income to their non-applicant spouses.
+In addition, there is a minimum monthly maintenance needs allowance (MMMNA) in place for community spouses who have little to no monthly income of their own.
+The MMMNA permits applicant spouses to transfer as much as $2,288.75 (effective July 2022 – June 2023) in monthly income to their non-applicant spouse.
 The idea is to bring the non-applicant spouse’s total monthly income to this level.
-As far as assets, applicant spouses are still able to keep up to $2,000, but there is also a community spouse resource allowance (CSRA) that enables non-applicant spouses to retain a higher amount of the couple’s joint assets.
-In 2021, non-applicant spouses are able to keep up to $130,380 in countable assets.

 In addition to case management and transitional services (limited to $3,500), a variety of supportive benefits and services are available via ACT.
 As mentioned above, consumer direction of some services, such as personal care assistance, homemaker assistance, companionship care, and unskilled respite care, is an option.